wolflegend523/CSS385_GameDocuments/docs/_docs/alphatests.md

 - Add a tutorial box to explain the turn system and movement/attacking controls
 - Make it clear how the player characters have different traits (e.g., birds can fly) by adding more UI elements
 - Update indicators to make which characters can be moved clear
-- Fix the deal and eagle death bugs
+- Fix the deer and eagle death bugs
 - Consider adding a grid overlay on top of the battle map
 - Consider adding a scene at the beginning to explain the objectives